joescii/lift-ng/README.md

       // Set to the CSS selector for finding your apps in the page. appSelector = "[ng-app]",

-      // Set to true to include a JS module named net_liftmodules_ng for accessing the lift-ng
-      // version and the path for including liftproxy.js.
-Set to false if you don't need this. includeJsModule = false,

       // Set to true to include a script tag with the src set to the path for liftproxy.js.
 Set to
       // false if you want to handle that yourself by referring to the path in net_liftmodules_ng. includeJsScript = true